brgillis/Test_Reporting/SPR-T-SHE-000006-shear-bias-001.md

 ## Detailed test results

-This test validated Requirements R-SHE-CAL-F-070 and R-SHE-CAL-F-080, which state:
+This test validates Requirements R-SHE-CAL-F-070 and R-SHE-CAL-F-080, which state:

 * **R-SHE-CAL-F-070:** The average error on the multiplicative bias (&mu;) intrinsic to the ellipticity measurement per galaxy, accounting for the weak lensing weights, shall be less than 2x10<sup>-3</sup> (1&sigma;) for the ensemble of galaxies used for weak lensing.
 * **R-SHE-CAL-F-080:** The average error on the additive bias (c) intrinsic to the ellipticity measurement method, accounting for the weak lensing weights, shall be known to better than 5x10<sup>-4</sup> (1&sigma;) for the ensemble of galaxies used for weak lensing.